flutter/plugins/packages/url_launcher/README.md

 ## Handling missing URL receivers

 A particular mobile device may not be able to receive all supported URL schemes.
-For example, a tablet may not have cellular support and thus not support launching a URL using the `sms` scheme, and a device may not have an email app and thus not launching a URL using the `email` scheme.
+For example, a tablet may not have a cellular radio and thus no support for launching a URL using the `sms` scheme, or a device may not have an email app and thus no support for launching a URL using the `email` scheme.

 We recommend checking which URL are supported using the [`canLaunch`](https://www.dartdocs.org/documentation/url_launcher/latest/url_launcher/canLaunch.html)